monsoon-load-testing/monsoon/README.md

 ## `monsoon destroy`

-Delete the .monsoon directory from the user's local machine
+Deletes the `.monsoon` directory from the user's local machine

 ```
 USAGE